 Figure.
-6.3 - 149.
+6.3 - 148.
 Trip circuit supervision with one DI and one latched output contact.

-© Arcteq Relays Ltd IM00030 The trip circuit with a latched output contact can be monitored, but only when the circuit breaker's status is "Closed".
+The trip circuit with a latched output contact can be monitored, but only when the circuit breaker's status is "Closed".
 Whenever the breaker is open, the supervision is blocked by an internal logic scheme.
-Its disadvantage is that the user does not know whether or not the trip circuit is intact when the breaker is closed again.
+Its disadvantage is that the user does not know whether or not the trip circuit is intact before the breaker is closed again.